issamelferkh/Camagru/README.md

 ### Security
 - [ ] 0%
 ### Taches ################################################################################################
+### Partie utilisateur
+- [ ] Sign up => At the end of the registration process, user should confirm his account via an unique link sent at the email address fullfiled in the registration form.
+- [ ] Forget PWD => User can reinitialise his pwd -> by send a password reinitialisation mail, if he forget his password.
-#### Partie galerie -> sans partie notification !!!
-Taches
+### Partie galerie -> sans partie notification !!!
-- [ ] Elle doit pouvoir permettre à l’utilisateur de les liker si celui-ci est authentifié.
+- [ ] notification: Lorsque une image reçoit un nouveau commentaire, l’auteur de cette image doit en être informé par mail.
+Cette préférence est activée par défaut, mais peut être désactivée dans les préférences de l’utilisateur.

 #### Issues
 * [ ] send mail -> +++ is a BIG BIG PROB -> Should fix it in all parts (-> notification, forget pwd, active pwd ...)
 * [ ] Sign up => At the end of the registration process, user should confirm his account via an unique link sent at the email address fullfiled in the registration form.
 * [ ] email confirmation -> https://code.tutsplus.com/tutorials/how-to-code-a-signup-form-with-email-confirmation--net-6860
                          -> https://code.tutsplus.com/tutorials/how-to-implement-email-verification-for-new-members--net-3824
 * auto redirect http to https
-* Menu not responsive with smartphones
 #### Question
 - config/setup.php -> how can I connect o DB if not exists ? !!!
 - config/setup.php -> execute une fois ou chaque fois ?
 - Once connected, user should or can modify his username, mail address or password ???
 #### Security Taches
+- check source avant delete image !!!
 - [ ] crypte all GET data (like, msg ...)
 - [ ] PWD encrypted in database.
 - [ ] Not able to inject HTML or “user” JavaScriptHTML in all variables